What is Sciatica?

 Sciatica refers to pain that radiates along the path of the Sciatic nerve which is the longest and widest nerve in the human body that branches from the lower back, through the hips and buttocks, down each leg, and ending just below the knee.
 The Sciatic nerve controls several muscles in the lower legs and supplies sensation to the skin of the foot and the majority of the lower leg.
 Sciatica typically affects only one side of the body.

 Sciatica occurs when the Sciatic nerve becomes pinched usually by a herniated disk in the spine or by an overgrowth of bone (bone spur) on the vertebrae.
 More rarely, the nerve can be compressed by a tumour or damaged by a disease such as Diabetes.
 Some conditions such as Spinal Stenosis, Spondylolisthesis, and Piriformis Syndrome can also cause Sciatica.
+Consulting a chiropractor in Singapore may help identify the underlying cause and provide guidance on managing the condition.

 Risk factors of Sciatica may include: